 The Aquatic Life Assessment results are presented in Table 10 below.
-The composite aquatic life assessment for 2018 yields a result of "Not supporting" for all assessment units.
-It is important to note, however, that this result is largely driven by the requirement to categorize as not meeting criteria any assessment unit with 1 exceedance plus 1 confirmatory exceedance.
+The composite aquatic life assessment for 2020 yields a result of "Not supporting" for all assessment units.
+It is important to note, however, that this result is largely driven by exceedances of pH and temperature criteria.
+These exceedances may be driven by natural conditions and more work is needed to define these conditions for both parameters.